ckaznocha/asc-transform-example/README.md

 # `asc` Transform Example

 This repo is an an example of an AssemblyScript compiler transform.
-It's goal is to successfully and a field to an interface and a class implementing that interface such that the field can be read at runtime.
+Its goal is to successfully add a field to an interface and a class implementing that interface such that the field can be read at runtime.

 ## Setup